Career Definition for a Custom Fabricator

 A custom fabricator needs to have excellent mechanical, coordination, and math skills.
 Computer skills are also important.
 The ability to analyze blueprints and conceptualize the completed project is essential.
 A custom fabricator should be in good physical condition, as the job requires a lot of standing, lifting, and bending.

 Career and Economic Outlook

-According to U.S. Bureau of Labor Statistics, the rate of job growth for structural metal fabricators and fitters is expected to increase 2% between 2014 and 2024, a slower than average growth rate among all occupations.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) estimated the median annual salary of structural metal fabricators and fitters to be $37,050 in May 2015.
-The states of Texas, California, and Pennsylvania have the highest employment rates for professionals in this field, per the BLS.
+According to U.S. Bureau of Labor Statistics, the rate of job growth for structural metal fabricators and fitters is expected to decrease 15% between 2016 and 2026 among all occupations.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) estimated the median annual salary of structural metal fabricators and fitters to be $38,450 in May 2017.
+The states of Texas, California, and Wisconsin have the highest employment rates for professionals in this field, per the BLS.

 Alternative Career Options

 Below are some jobs similar to a custom fabricator: